-2.2.2 Water demands, risk, and management - why the West Thames is of interest
+2.12.2 Water demands, risk and management - why the West Thames is of interest

-The West Thames is a highly pressured environment - 15 million people and a substantial part of the UK's economy rely directly on its water supply (EA, 2015).
-There are more than 2000 licensed abstraction points in the chalk aquifers and superficial alluvium and river terrace gravel deposits; 90 % of abstractions are for public water supply, the rest providing water for agriculture, aquaculture, and industry (Thames Water, 2010).
-There are 12 000 registered wastewater discharge points; pollution from sewage treatment works, transport, and urban areas affects more than 45 % of rivers, water bodies, and aquifers, largely towards London.
-Diffuse pollution and sedimentation from agricultural and forestry practice are the main contributors to poor water quality in the upper catchments, especially during times of high rainfall (EA, 2015).
+The West Thames is a highly pressured environment - 15 million people and a substantial part of the UK's economy relies directly on its water supply (EA, 2015).
+There are more than 2,000 licensed abstraction points in the chalk aquifers and superficial alluvium and river terrace gravel deposits.
+90% of abstractions are for public water supply, the remaining provides water for agriculture, aquaculture and industry (Thames Water, 2010).
+There are 12,000 registered waste-water discharge points; pollution from sewage treatment works, transport and urban areas affects more than 45% of rivers, water bodies and aquifers, largely towards London.
+Diffuse pollution and sedimentation from agricultural and forestry practice is the main contributor to poor water quality in the upper catchments, especially during times of high rainfall (EA, 2015).

-Urbanization and land-use change in combination with more varied rainfall patterns have seen the region affected by a number of extreme drought and flood events in recent years (EA, 2009; Parry et al., 2015; Muchan et al., 2015).
-Across the Thames Basin, 200 000 properties are at risk from a 1:100-year fluvial flood, with 10 000 at risk from a 1:5-year event (EA, 2009).
-Low and high river flows also pose risks to navigation and management of the canal network which is highly important for recreation, local living, and the economy (Wells and Davis, 2016).
+Urbanisation and land-use change in combination with more varied rainfall patterns has seen the region affected by a number of extreme drought and flood events in recent years (EA, 2009; Parry et al., 2015, Muchan et al., 2015).
+Across the Thames Basin, 200,000 properties are at risk from a 1:100[†] year fluvial flood, with 10,000 at risk from a 1:5[†] year event (EA, 2009).
+Low and high river flows also pose risks to navigation and management of the canal network which is highly important for recenting level living and the account (Wells and Davis, 2016).